Fast and Continuous Detection of Single Microwave Photons via Photo-assisted Quasiparticle Tunneling to a Superconducting Island

 We next repeat the experiment by sending a \SI{18}{\nano\second} (FWHM) pulse at frequency $\nu$ onto the detector input, containing on average $N$ photons per pulse, just before the readout pulse.
 The detection probability, defined as $p_1(N) - p_1(0)$, is plotted in Fig.~\ref{Figure3}a as a function of $V_c$.
 Distinct steps appear, separated by $h\nu / e = \SI{41}{\micro\volt}$, corresponding to PAT processes involving the absorption of $P = 1$, 2, and 3 photons~\cite{Stanisavljevic2024}.
 We fix $V_c = \SI{385}{\micro\volt}$, corresponding to the first step ($P=1$) below the gap and record $p_1(N)$ as a function of $N$, as shown in Fig.~\ref{Figure3}b.
-The calibration of $N$ is detailed in the Supplemental Material and relies on an independent estimation of the total attenuation between the microwave source and the detector input.
+The calibration of $N$ is detailed in the Supplementary Materials~\cite{SM} and relies on an independent estimation of the total attenuation between the microwave source and the detector input.

-At low photon numbers ($N\leq 1$), $p_1(N)$ increases linearly with $N$, yielding a detection efficiency $\eta=8.6\%$.
+At low photon numbers ($N\leq 1$), $p_1(N)$ increases linearly with $N$, yielding an operational detection efficiency $\eta=8.6\%$.
 The efficiency is almost independent of the chosen threshold, which is set at the minimum between the two peaks of the histogram measured at $N=0$.
 The value of $\eta$ can be expressed as $\eta={\rm QE}(1-2p_{\rm odd})(1-(\epsilon_{0}+\epsilon_{1}))$, where $\rm QE$ is the quantum efficiency (photon to charge conversion efficiency) and $p_{\rm odd}$ is the probability that the island is in an odd-parity state when the photon arrives.
 Correcting for these effects ($\epsilon_{0}+\epsilon_{1}=0.1$, $p_{\rm odd}=0.145$) gives an estimated ${\rm QE} \approx 13.5\%$.
-The detector bandwidth is $\kappa = 2\pi \times \SI{82}{\MHz}$ (see inset in Fig.~\ref{Figure3}b).
+The detector bandwidth is $\kappa = 2\pi \times \SI{82}{\MHz}$ (see inset in Fig.~\ref{Figure3}b), a large number compared to sub-MHz qubit experiments~\cite{Balembois2024} which we can tolerate thanks to our fast charge readout.
 A possible explanation for the reduced quantum efficiency relative to the expected value is charge noise in the SCPT, which induces phase noise in the converter mode.
-Performing the same measurement without the JPA yields a comparable detection efficiency of 9.1\%, albeit with a higher dark-count probability (see Supplementary Material).
+Performing the same measurement without the JPA yields a comparable detection efficiency of 9.1\%, albeit with a higher dark count probability.